MSTADreamTeam/MSTA/README.md

 Working on the dataset is very important, please do not forget that whichever algo we use, we cannot create new information, only try to describe it.

 The data will be recovered from BBG or other source for the first daily dataset.
-Then we can use IG HTTP protocols to build dataset live and trade live.
+Then we can use the API stream to build live dataset.

+We can also use other data from the API, such as Quantopian and Quantdl datasets.

 Here is the type of data we could include, in order of estimated importance:
 * Price data (Close for daily, and Bid/Ask for Intraday)